isaacwen01/DH110/Assignments/A03/README.md

   b.
 After the user successfully or unsuccessfully completed the objective, I asked follow-up questions to gauge their thoughts on the difficulty of the task and the efficiency of the website.

  **3. Follow-up questions**
     a.
-Afterwards, I asked the user some directive questions about what specific aspects they found difficult about each task, how the problems they encountered might affect other uses, and their overal feelings on the process of applying for a permit or license.
+Afterwards, I asked the user some directive questions about what specific aspects they found difficult about each task, how the problems they encountered might affect other uses, and their overall feelings on the process of applying for a permit or license.